 Many homes suffer from grading issues.
-If the soil and landscaping around your home drains water toward the foundation rather than away from it, your foundation is susceptible to water damage.
+If the soil and landscaping around your home drains water toward the foundation rather than away from it, your foundation is susceptible to water damage (especially during flooding).
 Take a look around your house, and make sure the soil drains water away from your home.
 With a shovel and a few minutes, you can create a berm that will prevent the need for a foundation repair.

 After it rains, if the water goes from your roof directly to the foundation, it can cause foundation problems.
 Your rain gutters should catch and move the water away from the foundation.
 You should check your rain gutters frequently to make sure that there is no blockage and that they work properly so the rain can move freely in the gutter.
 If you do not have rain gutters it is recommended that you get them installed as quickly as possible.

 By regularly looking around your home, you can potentially catch small problems before they turn in to even bigger ones.
 Check for cracks in the wall, uneven floors, and doors and windows that don’t close properly.
 Look for ponding water around your home’s foundation.